MadMatt34/ha-monitoring/README.md

 While maintenance mode is enabled, the affected monitoring sensors are reset to `0` and expose the attribute `maintenance: true`.

+> [!NOTE]
-**Backup monitoring and System Information collection continue to run normally**.
+> **Backup monitoring and System Information collection continue to run normally**.

-When maintenance mode is disabled, HA Monitoring immediately triggers a new refresh so that the monitoring sensors return to their current state without waiting for the next scheduled scan.
+When maintenance mode is disabled, HA Monitoring immediately triggers a new refresh so that the monitoring sensors return to their current state without waiting for the next scheduled scan.\
 The maintenance mode state is persistent and is restored after both an integration reload and a Home Assistant restart.

 ---